Fueling breakthroughs, forging partnerships, and driving bold ideas forward to shape the future of knowledge, access, and impact

 Theodore Callier serves as Vice President for Research and Sponsored Programs at Grambling State University.
 With a background in higher education administration and STEM advocacy, Callier drives efforts to expand funding and build infrastructure.
 His leadership supports the university’s R2 classification goals and cultivates growth in externally funded faculty research.

-Amaya Moore is the 2025–2026 Student Government Association President at Grambling State University.
-Moore brings a forward-thinking student perspective to the GR2 Board, playing an active role in university governance, advocacy for student success, and collaborative planning—amplifying the voice of her peers to help shape the future of the institution.
+Life Makarudze is the 2026–2027 Student Government Association President at Grambling State University.
+Makarudzebrings a forward-thinking student perspective to the GR2 Board, playing an active role in university governance, advocacy for student success, and collaborative planning—amplifying the voice of his peers to help shape the future of the institution.

 Dr. Martin Lemelle Jr., D.B.A.
 '06